monsoonmaelstrom/book2/book2.md

 “How do you figure?”

-“The question surprised you enough that whatever your first response to it was garnered a reaction of its own, so it must be something big.”
+“The question surprised you enough that whatever your first response to it was, it garnered a reaction of its own, so it must be something big.”

 Giorgi shrugs, but says nothing.